DHTMLX/docs-todolist/docs/guides/initialization.md

 # Initialization

-To create or, in other words, to display To Do List on the page, you need to take the following steps:
+To display the To Do List on the page, follow these steps:

 1\.
 [Include the To Do List source files on a page](#include-source-files)

 2\.
-[Create two containers](#create-containers): one for List and another one for Toolbar
+[Create two containers](#create-containers): one for List and another for Toolbar

 3\.
 [Initialize List and Toolbar](#initialize-to-do-list)

 ## Include source files

-[Download the To Do List package](https://dhtmlx.com/docs/products/dhtmlxTodo/download.shtml) and unpack it into a folder of your project.
+Download the To Do List package and unpack it into a folder of your project.
+The download page is available [here](https://dhtmlx.com/docs/products/dhtmlxTodo/download.shtml).

-To create To Do List, you need to include 2 source files on your page:
+Include the following source files on your page:

 - *todo.js*
 - *todo.css*

-Make sure that you set correct relative paths to the source files:
+Set correct relative paths to the source files.
+The example below adds both files from the *dist* folder:

 ~~~html title="index.html"
 <script type="text/javascript" src="./dist/todo.js"></script>